dikortis/LetsTalkETC/Episodes/Episode_5.md

-making irrational irrational illogical arguments it's up to us as a community to determine what we view as being the best governance model for athyrium classic and the etherium foundation has their own separate block chain where they can do a separate instantiation of a theorem that prizes mutability again
+making irrational irrational illogical arguments it's up to us as a community to determine what we view as being the best governance model for ethereum classic and the ethereum foundation has their own separate block chain where they can do a separate instantiation of a theorem that prizes mutability again